ktorio/ktor-klip/proposals/0004-open-api.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The main drawback of using the annotation API is that it does not enforce correspondence between the actual sourcecode and the resulting specification.
+The main drawback of using the annotation API is that it does not enforce correspondence between the actual source code and the resulting specification.
 You can, for example, change the response type without changing the comment, which will result in a discrepancy.

 You could also argue that having multiple sources to compile the specification creates unneeded complexity, which could lead to some difficulty when tracing problems in your specification.